 SELECT * FROM t1 WHERE 1 = 0;

-The SIMPLIFY_WINFUNC hint enables the optimizer to effectively rewrite queries that contain window functions.
-The NO_SIMPLIFY_WINFUNC hint is its inverse operation.
+The SIMPLIFY_WINFUNC hint enables the optimizer to effectively rewrite queries containing window functions (Window Functions).
+Its reverse operation is the NO_SIMPLIFY_WINFUNC hint.

 Syntax